NullCascade/openmw-mod-manager/readme.markdown

 * The ability to disable/enable data repositories with a quick click.
 * The ability to quickly add data repositories through the native file system.
 * Recognition of mod sub-components for complicated data.
+* Conflict detection, to show how the order of data repositories matters.

 Planned features include:

-* Conflict detection and reporting, to show how the order of data repositories matters.
+* Detailed conflict reporting.
 * Enabling/disabling content without using the OpenMW launcher.
 * Enabling/disabling BSAs without using the OpenMW launcher.
 * Updating conflict detection to compare to BSAs.